aeither/OpenRemit/README.md

 4.  **External Services:**
     *   **Thirdweb:** Provides client IDs, wallet connection UI, and the Nebula AI service for understanding and preparing blockchain transactions from natural language.
     *   **Groq:** Serves as the LLM provider for the `aiRouter` to perform initial intent parsing and entity extraction before interacting with Nebula or other services.
-    *   **Fiat Gateways:** Integration with payment processors for onramp and offramp capabilities.
+    *   **Fiat Gateways:** (Future) Integration with payment processors for onramp and offramp capabilities.

-**Flow Example (Sending a payment via AI):**
+**Flow Example (Sending money to a family member):**

-1. User says "send 0.1 MNT to Mom" or types it in the `NebulaIntegration` chat.
+1. Mom wants to send some digital pocket money.
+She opens OpenRemit and tells the AI assistant, "Send Alex 10 MNT for his game."
-2. The client calls the `parseUserIntentForNebula` tRPC procedure in `aiRouter.ts` with the message and current user's address.
+2. The app securely sends this request (and Mom's user identifier) to OpenRemit's `aiRouter`.
-3.  `aiRouter` uses an LLM (Groq) to parse the intent: `isTransaction: true`, `recipientName: "Mom"`, `amount: "0.1"`, `token: "MNT"`.
+3. The `aiRouter` (using Groq) understands: Mom wants to send 10 MNT to someone named "Alex".
-4.  `aiRouter` calls `findContactAddressByName` in `userRouter.ts` to look up "Mom" for the current user.
+4. The `aiRouter` then asks the `userRouter`: "Who is 'Alex' in Mom's contact list?"
-5.  `userRouter` queries the database via Drizzle to find Mom's address (e.g., `0xABC...`).
+5. The `userRouter` checks the database and finds Alex's saved digital address (e.g., `0xXYZ...`).
-6.  `aiRouter` returns the resolved address and a potentially modified message (e.g., "send 0.1 MNT to 0xABC...") to the client.
+6. The `aiRouter` tells the app: "Okay, you want to send 10 MNT to `0xXYZ...` (Alex)."
-7. If successful, `NebulaIntegration.tsx` then calls `Nebula.chat()` with this resolved message.
+7. The app now clearly instructs Nebula AI: "Prepare a transaction to send 10 MNT to `0xXYZ...`."
-8. Nebula AI processes this specific instruction and proposes a transaction.
+8. Nebula AI prepares the transaction details.
-9. The user signs the transaction in their wallet via Thirdweb components.
+9. Mom sees a simple confirmation on her screen and approves the payment with a secure click in her connected wallet.

 ## Getting Started